 Day 9: Sunday

 This morning we’ll hike to Wadi Bani Habib, a palm-lined canyon with groves of apricots and pomegranates and abandoned hillside mud-walled hamlets.
-This afternoon is free to relax by the pool or partake of optional activities offered by the hotel.
+We'll also visit a traditional rosewater factory (Damask roses bloom on these mountainsides March through May).
+This afternoon is free to relax by the pool or partake of optional activities offered by the hotel, including an optional sunset drive to a viewing platform 2,600 meters above sea level.

 Overnight: ANANTARA AL-JALAL AL AKHDAR